tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Definition

-'A need concept that relates a Use Case to a set of supporting Measures.'
+'A need concept that relates a UseCase to a set of supporting Measures.'

 ### Comment

-'The MeasurementPolicy in FFDQ is a DQ Needs level concept that describes how some contextualizedDimension relates to a use case.
-This relationship defines which measures are supported by a given use case.'
+'The MeasurementPolicy in bdqffdq is a data quality Needs level concept that describes how some Measurement relates to a UseCase.
+This relationship defines which measures are supported by a given UseCase.

+MP(u) = {me | me ⊂ ME ⋀ u ∈ U }'

 ********************